highlandrulz/highlandr/_posts/2016-09-19-MoreDevOps.markdown

 industry, being operationally effective and being able to learn from our customers then quickly modify our products to their needs has happened in many other industries.
 Honda in the mid-90's entered the US market with a motorbike that, according to Michael Porter's work, should not have succeeded.
-However, due their ability to rapidly learn from their customers needs and modify their product to meet those needs they created a market and succeeded.
+However, due their ability to rapidly learn from their customers needs and modify their product to meet those needs they successfully created the market they needed to succeed.

 ## Summary
 I'm siding with Henry Mintzberg on this due to the clear parallels to the adoption of Agile practices and DevOps.